-The Park, Recreation and Open Space Master Plan is organized into eight chapters and three appendices:
+The Park, Recreation and Open Space Master Plan is presented in eight chapters and three appendices:

-- Chapter 1: Introduction describes the purpose of the report, the planning process, public participation, and the organization of this document. - Chapter 2: Planning Context presents the regional context, planning area, climate, physical feature, demographics, land use, population projections and neighborhood boundaries that are relevant to this plan. - Chapter 3: Existing Park and Recreation Services updates the City's classification system for parkland and summarizes the City's current inventory of parks and recreation facilities, including a description of the trail system, waterfront access, and programs and services.
+- Chapter 1: Introduction describes the purpose of the report, the planning process, public participation, and the organization of this document. - Chapter 2: Planning Context presents the regional context, planning area, climate, physical features, demographics, land use, population projections and neighborhood boundaries that are relevant to this Plan.